ruibin-wang/Dialogue-based-self-diagnosis/README.md

 Response:both

 You might have
-Acute kidney injury: with a possibility of 0.8
+Acute kidney injury: with a possibility of 0.8 \n
 Appendicitis: with a possibility of 0.5.